SujithKrishnaa7/CTF-writeups/2MILLION/2million.md

 I tried several routes, but the PUT method works.
 It can make our account admin.

 <img width="700" height="636" alt="image" src="https://github.com/user-attachments/assets/76d22770-815c-4bc3-a007-4425c5c82a1d" />
-Change the Content type to JSON .
-Passing this request,gives us admin rights
+Change the Content type to JSON.
+Passing this request  gives us admin rights

 Again NO IDEA!!!!
 WHAT TO DO NEXT !!!

 I checked with Walkthrough, the next step is Reverse Shell

-"/api/v1/admin/vpn/generate" Chnage the Req method and add JSON input ,pass the Command for Reverse Shell
+"/api/v1/admin/vpn/generate" Change the Req method and add JSON input , pass the Command for Reverse Shell Open the Listener in Kali

+BOOM !!!
+REVERSE SHELL ACTIVATED

+Don't waste the TIME, open the Database.php file, it calls 4 Environment variables.
+(Hint)

+`ls -la`
+Displays the .env file, displays the admin password Use the password for SSH

+`ssh admin@2million.htb`
+Again NO IDEA!!!!
+WHAT TO DO NEXT !!!

+Reffered to Writeups : The Vulnerability is in Kernel .

+I was navigated to the Git repo : `https://github.com/sxlmnwb/CVE-2023-0386`

+Next steps were asusual , open a python server and wget in target machine.

+The README in repo mentions ,2 shell interaction is needed to escalte privilege .

+Open another shell through SSH and run the two commands in exploit present directory (Refer the README file)

+Finally Two flags
+--8b725c77196768ef0dcea34746aba58c
+--c66d33415921887308bbfdc92d341c82

+--------------------------------------------THE END---------------------------------------------------------------